nguyenvanduydev001/voting_system/README.md

 # Voting System

-This is a demo application to implement voting in solidity smart contract using ReactJS.
+This is a demo application to implement voting in solidity smart contract.

 [Youtube Tutorial](https://youtu.be/KPpumSEzoOo?si=GIQY7Dgr32DBmfqd)